pawrks/pico-sensor/README.md

 6. Click on the following link for the main.py file of this repository and copy all of the code in the code block.
 It starts with "import network" and ends with "main()". https://github.com/prwilliams5/pico_sensor/blob/main/main.py

-7. In Thonny editor paste the code block into the top section just under _untitled_, you will paste starting on the line with the number.
+7. In Thonny editor paste the code block into the top section just under _untitled_, you will paste starting on the line with the number 1.
 It will look similar to this.

     ![Thonny Example](https://github.com/prwilliams5/pico_sensor/blob/main/images/thonny-example.png)

     Now click the _save_ icon in the toolbar above _untitled_ and select _Save to Pico_.
 Make sure to name the file main.py or the script will not run automatically when plugged in to power.

-8. Now we need to wire the sensors to specific headers so the Pico can read the sensor data and send it to the Thonny shell/console and eventually Zabbix.
+8. Now we need to wire the sensors to specific headers so the Pico can read the sensor data and send it to the Thonny shell/console for testing, then eventually Zabbix.

+    In order to

 ---